CtrlK

 Specificity

-Names the domain (PostgreSQL schema design) and lists several action areas (data types, indexing, constraints, performance patterns, advanced features), but these are categories rather than concrete actions like 'create indexes' or 'define foreign key constraints'.
+Names the domain (PostgreSQL schema design) and lists several areas it covers (data types, indexing, constraints, performance patterns, advanced features), but these are categories rather than concrete actions.
+It says 'Design' and 'Covers' but doesn't list specific operations like 'create migration scripts, define foreign key relationships, optimize query performance with partial indexes.'

 2 / 3